 Warning: The '3D best path' method might not work in most operating systems.

 • Bipolar readout correction

-Correct the phase inconsistency between odd and even echoes, and a gradient-like magnetic field contributed from eddy current due to bipolar readout.
-If this option is enabled, the bipolar readout corrected data will be saved in the output directory with the following suffix:
+Correct the phase inconsistency between odd and even echoes, and a gradient-like (should be only in the readout direction) magnetic field contributed from eddy current due to bipolar readout.